Connect with us

 Ethylene is a plant hormone

 Plants can’t move around, so they can’t avoid stressful environmental conditions like heat and drought.
-They take in a variety of from their such as light and temperature that shape how they grow, develop and deal with stressful conditions.
+They take in a variety of signals from their environment such as light and temperature that shape how they grow, develop and deal with stressful conditions.
 As part of this regulation, plants make various hormones that are part of a regulatory network that allows them to adapt to environmental conditions.

 Ethylene was first discovered as a gaseous plant hormone over 100 years ago.
-Since then, research has shown that all plants that have been studied make ethylene.
+Since then, research has shown that all land plants that have been studied make ethylene.
 In addition to controlling growth and responding to stress, it is also involved in other processes such as causing leaves to change color in the fall and stimulating fruit ripening.

 Ethylene as a way to ‘prime’ plants